apnadkarni/tcl-cffi/BUILD.md

 The `:i` and `:x` suffixes correspond to `gcc` 32- and 64-bit libraries respectively.
 For `clang` these would be `z` and `c` instead.

+**The libffi version must be at least 3.4.4 as earlier versions have a stack corruption bug on x86 platforms.**

 Then follow the standard procedure for Tcl extensions.
 From a MinGW-w64 (not msys2) 64-bit shell, run the following commands at the top level